 - Risk Avoidance

 - Insurers can access a myriad of new sources of data and build statistical models to better understand and quantify risk

 - Big Data analytical applications include behavioral models based on customer profile data compiled over time and cross-referenced with other data that is relevant to specific types of products

 - The ability to offer customers the policies they need at the most competitive premiums is a big advantage for insurers.

 - Scoring models of customer behavior based on demographics, account information, collection performance, driving records, health information, and other data can aid insurers in tailoring products and premiums for individual customers based on their needs and risk factors

 - Some insurers have begun collecting data from sensors in their customer’s cars that record average miles driven, average speed, time of day most driving occurs, and how sharply a person brakes.

 - This data is compared with other aggregate data, actuarial data, and policy and profile data to determine the best rate for each driver based on their habits, history, and degree of risk

 - Fraud Detection:

-- Using analytical techniques as pattern analysis, graph analysis of cohort networks, and insights from social media, insurance companies can do a better job of detecting fraud
+- Using analytical techniques such as pattern analysis, graph analysis of cohort networks, and insights from social media, insurance companies can do a better job of detecting fraud

 - Chief claims officers (CCOs) are adopting a multi-channel approach to fraud detection by looking at structured data in their claims and policy data warehouses, and combining it with textual data in adjustor notes, police reports, and social media.